opendr-eu/opendr/docs/reference/mobile-manipulation.md

 roslaunch mobile_manipulation_rl [pr2,tiago]_analytical
 ````

-The environment was tested for Ubuntu 18.04 and ROS melodic and assumes this version in its dependencies installation.
+The environment requires a working ROS installation.
+Note that it was tested for Ubuntu 18.04 and ROS melodic.
+The makefile will install the packages according to the ROS_DISTRO environment variable.

 ##### Visualisation
 All visualisations are done through rviz.
 For this start rviz with the provided configuration file as follows.